-Tili Wiru is a collaboration between Koskela and the Tjanpi weavers.
-It’s an additional Koskela social enterprise project and builds on the success of the Yuta Badayala collaboration we developed with the weavers from Elcho Island Arts.
+Tili Wiru is a lighting collaboration between Koskela and the Tjanpi weavers.
+It’s an additional Koskela social impact project and builds on the success of the Yuta Badayala collaboration we developed with the weavers from Elcho Island Arts.

 Tili Wiru is a range of lighting which is filled with the colour and exhilaration found in Tjanpi‘s traditional works.
 The collaboration was a real labour of love for us, three years in the making, and launched in 2012.